carbon-language/carbon-lang/lldb/docs/index.rst

 LLDB is known to work on the following platforms, but ports to new platforms are welcome:

-* macOS desktop user space debugging for i386 and x86-64
+* macOS desktop user space debugging for i386 and x86_64
-* iOS simulator debugging on i386
+* iOS simulator debugging on i386 and x86_64
-* iOS device debugging on ARM
+* iOS device debugging on ARM and AArch64
-* Linux local user-space debugging for i386, x86-64 and PPC64le
+* Linux local user-space debugging for i386, x86_64 and PPC64le
-* FreeBSD local user-space debugging for i386 and x86-64
+* FreeBSD local user-space debugging for i386 and x86_64
 * Windows local user-space debugging for i386 (*)

 (*) Support for Windows is under active development.
 Basic functionality is